privefl/portfolio/docs/network.md

 We can consider that it is a process that takes time, yet the indicators show that I am on the right track.
 It has already paid off for my career as I have already received 5 postdoc offers.

 I'm leaving for Denmark in May to meet and work with new people.
-And I'll will be lecturer in some [Machine Learning for Health and Bioinformatics workshop](https://www.kcl.ac.uk/ioppn/depts/biostatisticshealthinformatics/teaching/courses/machine-learning).
+I will also be lecturer in some [Machine Learning for Health and Bioinformatics workshop](https://www.kcl.ac.uk/ioppn/depts/biostatisticshealthinformatics/teaching/courses/machine-learning) at King's College London.